TimothyRT/pygame-eggs/README.md

-# pygame-eggs
+# pyqt-eggs
-A Pygame clone of The Amazing Dare-Dozen
+A clone of The Amazing Dare-Dozen built in PyQt.